Inside Alhambra Bracelet

 Why It Feels “Beautiful but Subtle”

-Brilliance remains controlled rather than expansive.
+Limited light expansion.
+Brilliance remains controlled rather than expansive — refined, but quiet.

 On a thin wrist, the bracelet can resemble a continuous band rather than a rhythmic composition.
+Elegant.
+But sometimes emotionally understated for what it costs.

 source: VCA official Website

-4 vs 6 Motifs: A Structural Comparison
+4 vs 5 vs 6 | A Structural Comparison

-| Criteria | 6 Motif (Sweet) | 4 Motif |
+| Criteria | 6 Motif (Sweet) | 5 Motif (Vintage) | 4 Motif |

-| Light reflection | Fine, even glow | Rhythmic, expansive light |
+| Light reflection | Fine, even glow | Strong, dense | Rhythmic, expansive |

-| Visual focus | None (uniform) | Clear center and pauses |
+| Visual focus | None (uniform) | Centered on motifs | Clear pauses |

-| Wrist elongation | Minimal | Strong |
+| Wrist elongation | Minimal | Reduced | Strong |

-| Presence | Subtle, neat | Balanced and intentional |
+| Presence | Subtle, neat | Maximum | Balanced |

-| Satisfaction vs price | Moderate | High |
+| Price-to-satisfaction | Moderate | High (medium wrists) | High (slim wrists) |

 source: marie claire korea